 Development and Piloting of New Marketing Models (Led by ETOUR, Sweden)

-The core of the project, this work package aims to help SMEs in this sector to develop a) new marketing approaches and b) more effective businesses through ‘co-operative working’.
-The project will develop and test new marketing models to: create a new joint brand, target high-value customers and trans-nationally cluster SMEs together.
-This research is currently underway.
+The core of the project, this work package aimed to help SMEs in this sector to develop a) new marketing approaches and b) more effective businesses through ‘co-operative working’.
+The project developed and tested new marketing models to: create a new joint brand, target high-value customers and trans-nationally cluster SMEs together.

 New Technology and the Slow Adventure Experience (Led by Naturpolis, Finland)

 The objective of this work package was to explore the use of new, predominantly mobile, technologies in supporting the development of ‘greater market reach’ for SMEs in the slow adventure sector – in particular, how to effectively communicate with those consumer typologies identified in the data gathering work package, how to portray the essence of slow adventure to the customer, and how to connect with customers using mobile and web-based technologies.

 - Liaising with appropriate international tourism technology ‘think tanks’, projects and initiatives.

 - A desktop review of new and forthcoming technology that pertains to slow adventure promotion.